ConnorUllmann/create-ts-enum/README.md

   { Blue: 'b' },
 );
 ```
+TypeScript enums can have inferred values, their order and number of entries aren't known to the type system, and number-based enums have the peculiar property where their keys are values and their values are also keys.
+These utilities are meant to allow for type-safe enums that avoid these issues and manage common operations without code duplication.

+### CreateSubset & CreateComplementSubset

 The `CreateSubset` & `CreateComplementSubset` functions can be used in a type-safe way to declare relationships between different values of an enum:
 ```typescript